In this tutorial, we will explain how to:

 - 2. The “Recent Parameters” area will save your most recent (last 5) parameter settings from previous successful runs.

 - 3. The main right-side area will contain the list of adjustable parameters for the selected processing routine.
 Advanced users can choose to display additional “Advanced Parameters” from the checkbox on the top-right, which enable more control over the analysis.
-Parameters can saved/loaded all at once via the “Recent Parameters” list or file (XML) via the “Open” and “Save” button on the bottom left./li>
+Parameters can be saved/loaded by interacting with the “Recent Parameters” list or to/from file (XML) via the “Open” and “Save” button on the bottom left./li>

 The search parameters for Peptide HX-MS analysis: